GalarianRapidash2345/Code-Review/README.md

 # Code Review Analysis

-This code review analyzes and proposes the enhancements of three original artifacts for the Software Design/Engineering, Algorithms and Data Structures, as well as Databases categories.
+This code review analyzes and proposes the enhancements of three original artifacts for the Software Design/Engineering, Algorithms and Data Structures, and Databases categories.
+The code review presented is an individual code review, where I am the sole reviewer of the artifact files.
+Being the sole reviewer, I am able to analyze my own faults and create plans for the issues in the artifacts.
+I can use this code review to accept my mistakes and fail fast, which enables me to adapt within the industry.

 ## Software Design/Engineering Category